zrepl/zrepl/docs/configuration/overview.rst

 .. _jobs-multiple-jobs:

-Multiple Jobs & More than 2 Machines
+Multiple Jobs & 2 or more Machines
 ------------------------------------

 Most users are served well with a single sender and a single receiver job.